 Literally "Happy chance," but it means "Nice to meet you" in Arabic.
-The appropriate response is "Wa ana as'ad,"--literally "and I am happier," but basically, "the pleasure is mine."
+(I chose the name when I was living in Egypt.)

 If you're looking for substance, there's a handy link called "Analysis" right down below, which I invite you to check out.
 The rest is shorter thoughts, humor, caps lock, and the occasional personal post.
 Ask me anything you like.

 FYI, I co-blog a lot of pop culture, fangirly things with my dear CT over at 22drunkb.
 If you enjoy hilarity and flailing, head that way. ________